‘Fifty Shades Darker’ Is A Big Hit, But Not With Everyone

-Fifty Shades Darker, the much awaited sequel to Fifty Shades of Grey, has finally hit theaters and, as fans flock to theaters to check out the further antics of Dakota Johnson and Jamie Dornan, reviews are spilling forth.
-While many are just pleased for another installment of the Fifty Shades franchise couldn’t be pressured to deliver a harsh word about the Anastasia Steele and Christian Grey love story, others are balancing those fluff reviews with honest (and displeased) opinions of Fifty Shades Darker.
+Fifty Shades Darker, the much-awaited sequel to Fifty Shades of Grey, has finally hit theaters, and as fans flock to theaters to check out the further antics of Dakota Johnson’s Anastasia Steele and Jamie Dornan’s Christian Grey, reviews are spilling forth.
+While many are just pleased for another installment of the Fifty Shades franchise, they couldn’t be pressured to deliver a harsh word about the Anastasia Steele and Christian Grey love story.
+Others are balancing those fluff reviews with honest (and displeased) opinions of Fifty Shades Darker.
 While each review may say more about the reviewer than the film, it is perhaps worth one’s time to look over the harsher opinions of Fifty Shades Darker to balance out the high praise at the opposite end of the spectrum.

 One Woman’s Perspective: Fifty Shades Darker Is More Patronizing Than Passionate

-Admittedly, Liz Jones wasn’t a fan of Fifty Shades of Grey, feeling that the proposed journey into the dark side of BDSM was misleading and about as dark as a dish of vanilla ice cream, but, even so, she attended the Fifty Shades Darker premiere.
+Admittedly, Liz Jones wasn’t a fan of Fifty Shades of Grey, feeling that the proposed journey into the dark side of BDSM was misleading and about as dark as a dish of vanilla ice cream, but even so, she attended the Fifty Shades Darker premiere.
 Writing for Daily Mail, Jones recalls Dakota Johnson calling Darker a “sexier” film, suggesting the passion and suspense would make it stand out, even far above its predecessor.

-While Liz points to the tagline for Fifty Shades Darker, which touts “no more rules,” she suggests that the hype surrounding the film was aimed to excite post-menopausal women and says, at least in that, the film does succeed.
+While Liz points to the tagline for Fifty Shades Darker, which touts “no more rules,” she suggests that the hype surrounding the film was aimed to excite post-menopausal women, and says, at least in that, the film does succeed.

 Ms. Jones suggests that even those going solely for the sex scenes may be disappointed, adding that rumors of full frontal nudity on Jamie Dornan’s behalf have been over-exaggerated.